 Lean manufacturing, also known as lean production, is a production method that focuses on maximizing productivity, while simultaneously minimizing waste, within a manufacturing process.
 Basically, it allows for the streamlining of workflows.

 An integral part of improving business processes is minimizing waste.
-By doing this, lean manufacturers can deliver value to the customer.
+As a result, lean manufacturers can deliver value to the customer.
 Waste is considered as anything that doesn’t add value for the customers.
 For example, types of waste include activities, tasks, and products or services that involve time, money, and expertise that don’t create value for the customer.

 The Benefits of Lean Manufacturing

+A huge benefit of adopting a lean manufacturing production method is that you’ll be able to reduce waste.
 As previously mentioned, it is important for businesses to minimize waste to improve business processes.
-It is important because it can have a negative impact on costs, deadlines, and resources.
+This is because it can have a negative impact on costs, deadlines, and resources.

 Businesses can experience improved quality, thereby increasing their efficiency.
 This means that they can better compete and meet changing consumer behaviours.

 Businesses that have better operations and management of materials will minimize the overproduction and surpluses of materials.
 Therefore, reducing storage costs.

 Businesses can save time by conducting efficient working conditions.
 For instance, this will allow for faster delivery of goods and services to the customer.